keras-team/keras-hub/CONTRIBUTING_MODELS.md

 The testing for presets is divided into two: "large" and "extra large".
 For "large" tests, we pick the smallest preset (in terms of number of parameters) and verify whether the output is correct.
-For "extra large tests", we loop over all the presets and just check whether all three - backbone, tokenizer and preprocessor - can be called without any error.
+For "extra large tests", we loop over all the presets and just check whether the backbone and the tokenizer can be called without any error.

 Additionally, a checkpoint conversion script should be added.
 This script demonstrates that the outputs of our backbone model and outputs of the source